 Insurance premiums employers must pay for workers' compensation insurance are determined by various factors including employee class codes, annual employee payrolls, and the employer's loss experience rating.
 All employees, depending upon the nature of their work, are placed in a class.
 These classes, in turn, are evaluated and coded by the degree of risk of injury.
 The annual payroll for each class is then factored in and a premium calculated.
 Obviously, the greater the payroll, and/or the higher the risk classes, the greater the premium.
 In addition, the loss experience rating of the employer is periodically analyzed and factored into the premium structure.
-An employer may benefit by lowered insurance premiums if the employer is successful in maintaining a safe workplace and in working with injured employees to minimize their lost work time.347
+An employer may benefit by lowered insurance premiums if the employer is successful in maintaining a safe workplace and in working with injured employees to minimize their lost work time.

-EMPLOYERS REQUIRED TO POST NOTICE OF EMPLOYEE'S RIGHTS
+EMPLOYERS REQUIRED TO POST NOTICE OF EMPLOYEES' RIGHTS

-Employers are required by law to post at conspicuous locations a notice to employees of their rights under the Minnesota Workers' Compensation Act.348 These notices advise employees of assistance available to them, the operation of the workers' compensation system, and the name and address of the workers' compensation insurance carrier (or the fact that the employer is self-insured, if applicable).
-Copies of preprinted notices may be obtained from the Minnesota Department of Labor and Industry, Workers' Compensation Division, 443 Lafayette Road N., St. Paul, MN 55155-4307, (651) 284-5030.
-In Duluth, employers may contact the Division's Office at 5 North 3rd Avenue W., Suite 400, Duluth, MN 55802-1614, (218) 733-7810 or 1-800-365-4584.
-Outside the Twin Cities area, there is a toll-free number: 1-800-342-5354.
+Employers are required by law to post at conspicuous locations a notice to employees of their rights under the Minnesota Workers' Compensation Act.
+These notices advise employees of assistance available to them, the operation of the workers' compensation system, and the name and address of the workers' compensation insurance carrier (or the fact that the employer is self-insured, if applicable).
+Copies of preprinted notices may be obtained from the Minnesota Department of Labor and Industry, Workers' Compensation Division at (800) 342-5354 or by visiting www.doli.state.mn.us/LS/Posters.asp.